 This piece originally appeared on VICE Netherlands.

 Ask VICE is a series where readers ask VICE to solve their problems, from dealing with unrequited love to handling annoying flatmates.
-Today we’re trying to help a reader who has concerns about the amount of sex they’re having with their partner.
+Today we’re trying to help a reader who has found himself trapped in a romantic cycle ruled by the seasons.